International Solar Alliance

 World map with the Torrid Zone, the area between the Tropics of Cancer and Capricorn, highlighted in red.

-The International Solar Alliance (ISA) is an alliance of more than 120 signatory countries, most being sunshine countries, which lie either completely or partly between the Tropic of Cancer and the Tropic of Capricorn.
+The International Solar Alliance (ISA) is an alliance of more than 112 member and 14 signatory countries, most being sunshine countries, which lie either completely or partly between the Tropic of Cancer and the Tropic of Capricorn.
 The primary objective of the alliance is to work for the efficient consumption of solar energy to reduce dependence on fossil fuels.
 This initiative was first proposed by Indian Prime Minister Narendra Modi in a speech in November 2015 at Wembley Stadium in which he referred to sunshine countries as Suryaputra ("Sons of the Sun").
 The alliance is a treaty-based inter-governmental organization.
 Countries that do not fall within the Tropics can join the alliance and enjoy all benefits as other members, with the exception of voting rights.

 The initiative was launched by Prime Minister Narendra Modi at the India Africa Summit, and a meeting of member countries ahead of the 2015 United Nations Climate Change Conference in Paris in November 2015.
 The framework agreement of the International Solar Alliance opened for signatures in Marrakesh, Morocco, in November 2016, and 102 countries joined.